-The Financial Product indirectly uses the same sustainability indicator as its Master.
+The Financial Product indirectly uses the same sustainability indicators as its Master.

-For the record, the attainment of the environmental and social characteristics promoted by the Master and described above is measured with the following sustainability indicator:
+For the record, the attainment of the sustainable investment objective promoted by the Master and described above is measured with the following sustainability indicators:

-- The sustainability indicator is the weighted average Carbon Intensity measured on the Master's assets and on the Benchmark, defined as the amount of GHG emissions per tons per millions \$ revenue released into the atmosphere, expressed in CO2e tons per millions \$ revenue. - The sustainability indicator is the weighted average Water Intensity measured on the Master's assets and on the Benchmark, the amount of water diverted for use by the organisation from all sources, including but not limited to surface, ground, saltwater, and municipal.
-It includes cooling water.
-It is expressed in cubic meters and is provided by an external data provider.
+The sustainability indicator is Carbon Intensity measured on the Master's assets and on the Benchmark, defined as the amount of GHG emissions (covering at least scope 1 and 2) per tons per millions \$ revenue released into the atmosphere, expressed in CO2e tons per millions \$ revenue.